 Good to have:

 - Social security number

 - Aliases including maiden name

 Starting with the subjects name and area where they live the first thing you can do is to conduct a criminal record search.
-You can go to the Free Public Records section on our website where we list County and City courts from across the country.
-Scroll down to the state where the subject lives and look for the county where they reside or where you think a criminal record might exist.
+You can go to the Public Records section on our website where we list County and City courts from across the country.
+Scroll down to the state where the subject lives and look for the county or city where they reside or where you think a criminal record might exist.
 Most counties and cities will have a website where you can go and check to see if a person has a criminal record.
-Not all counties in the United States are online so you may have to do a bit of searching to find the information you are looking for.
+Not all counties or cities in the United States are online so you may have to do a bit of searching to find the information you are looking for.
 Google is a great resource for finding this information.
 If you do not know the exact county where your subject lives then you can use a county locator.
 Remember while these are public records, if you are checking for employment purposes you must comply with the FCRA (Fair Credit Reporting Act).

 Motor Vehicle Records

-Oh boy, credit reports!
 This is an area that can get you into a whole heap of trouble if not conducted properly.
 You will want to get a copy of the FCRA and read it, and then read it again and again.
 The FCRA stands for Fair Credit Reporting Act.
-This federal legislation was put into place to protect consumers from unfair hiring and credit granting practices.
-If you are not conducting your background check for employment purposes then DO NOT even consider running a credit report on someone without a signed release.
+This federal legislation was put into place to protect consumers from unfair hiring and credit granting practices. whether or not your conducting a background check for employment purposes then DO NOT even consider running a credit report on someone without a signed release.
 If you are an employer you must go through a very thorough vetting process to ensure you are ordering reports legally.
 If you are running the background check on yourself then you can contact one of the three major credit bureaus to obtain a free one!
 Below is the info to contact them.